 What does the Newton inspection include?

 - A visual check, functional testing of accessible devices, and confirmation that placement meets state and local minimums, such as alarms on each level and near sleeping areas.
-Most single‑family inspections take about 10–30 minutes.
+I find that most single‑family home inspections take under 30 minutes.

 Do condos and multi‑family homes follow the same rules?

 - The requirement generally applies to most residential sales.
 Multi‑unit properties may require unit‑by‑unit checks and coordination with the association.
-Confirm scheduling logistics with the Fire Prevention Bureau and your closing attorney.
+I will confirm scheduling logistics with the Fire Prevention Bureau and your closing attorney.